anycode-pk/anycode-pk.github.io/content/posts/hello-world.md

 draft: false
 ---

-# Welcome to Anycode Science Club!
+# Welcome to AnyCode Science Club!

 Greetings, fellow science enthusiasts! 🚀🔬

-We are excited to welcome you to "Anycode," the hub for all things science, discovery, and exploration.
+We are excited to welcome you to "AnyCode", the hub for all things science, discovery, and exploration.
 Whether you're a seasoned scientist, a coding aficionado, or just someone who's curious about the wonders of the universe, you've found the right place.

 ## Who Are We?

-Anycode is a community of passionate individuals who share a common love for science, technology, engineering, and mathematics (STEM).
+AnyCode is a community of passionate individuals who share a common love for science, technology, engineering, and mathematics (STEM).
 We are a club that believes in the power of knowledge and innovation to shape the world.
 Our mission is to explore, learn, and inspire.

 ## What to Expect